 Students are encouraged to be creative and to discuss their media choice with the instructor or Teaching Assistants either during class discussion or office hours.
-Possible online media for presentation include blogs, online scrapbooks or interactive on-line media, such as Prezi.

-Submissions must be within Owl, either as a PowerPoint presentation (ppt, pptx or pdf file format) or as a URL to your online media.
-A descriptive title must accompany the Owl submission.
+Submissions must be within Owl as a URL to your online media.
+A descriptive title should accompany the Owl submission.

-Students have the option to publish their presentations in the Student gallery section of the Gateways to Discovery text.
+Students have the option to publish their presentations in the Student gallery section of the Gateways to Discovery text

-o Final Exam: 50%
+• Final Exam: 50%